I’ve been on a carnivore diet for years and tried all kinds of meat during this time.

 4. Not Processing on Time

-All the above reasons why meat gets a gamey taste were due to nature.
-But, animals can also taste gamey because of human errors.
+But animals can also taste gamey because of human errors.
 One of the biggest human errors is if the hunter waits too long to process the meat after the kill.

-If you kill a doe or a moose, process the meat after the kill with proper cleaning and store it in a cool place, it won’t taste very gamey.
+If you kill a doe or a moose, process the meat after the kill with proper cleaning and store it in a cool place; it won’t taste very gamey.

-But, if you make a kill, throw it in the back of your vehicle, and drive with it the rest of the day while you make more kills, you’ll end up with gamey meat.
+But, if you make a kill, throw it in the back of your vehicle, and drive with it the rest of the day while you make more kills, you’ll end up with gamey meats.

 This is especially true during hotter months, as air temperature impacts the game meat.